oicar-team12/mobile-app/README.md

-# Mobile App Title (Replace This!)
+# ShiftSync

-Welcome to **[Your App Name Here]**!
-This mobile application helps you [**describe the main goal of your app in one sentence - e.g., manage your work shifts effortlessly, connect with your community groups, etc.**].
+Welcome to **ShiftSync**!
+This mobile application helps you manage your work shifts effortlessly, connect with your community groups, etc.

 ## 👋 About The App

-[**Expand a bit here.
-What problem does your app solve?
-What makes it useful or unique?
-For example: "Tired of juggling multiple schedules or missing important updates from your groups?
-[Your App Name] brings all your scheduling and group coordination into one simple, intuitive interface.
-Whether you're managing personal appointments, work shifts, or team activities, we've got you covered."**]
+ShiftSync brings all your scheduling and group coordination into one simple, intuitive interface.
+Whether you're managing personal appointments, work shifts, or team activities, we've got you covered.

 ## ✨ Features